Johnny English

 Johnny English is a 2003 spy action comedy film directed by Peter Howitt and written by Neal Purvis, Robert Wade and William Davies.
-It is a British-French venture produced by StudioCanal and Working Title Films, and distributed by Universal Pictures.
+Produced by StudioCanal and Working Title Films, the film centres around a clumsy MI7 agent in a mission to find the thieves of the Crown Jewels and retrieve the regalia.

-Starring Rowan Atkinson in the title role, Natalie Imbruglia, Ben Miller and John Malkovich, it is the first installment of the Johnny English film series and serves as a parody and homage to the spy genre, mainly the James Bond film series, as well as Atkinson's Mr. Bean character.
+Starring Rowan Atkinson in the title role along with Natalie Imbruglia, Ben Miller and John Malkovich, it is the first instalment of the Johnny English film series and serves as a parody and homage to the spy genre, mainly the James Bond film series, as well as Atkinson's Mr. Bean character.
 The character is also related to Atkinson's bumbling spy character from a series of adverts in the United Kingdom for Barclaycard in the 1990s.
+The film was filmed in various locations across England, particularly in London and Buckinghamshire.
+Specific sites include Mentmore Towers, the Maughan Library, and the Freemason's Hall.
+The movie's climax was filmed on the French Riviera.

-Released theatrically in the United States on 18 July 2003, the film met with mixed reviews from critics but was commercially successful and grossed $160 million worldwide against a budget of $40 million.
+Distributed by Universal Pictures, the film was released theatrically in the United States on 18 July 2003.
+The film received mixed reviews from critics but was commercially successful and grossed $160 million worldwide against a budget of $40 million.
 The film was released in the United Kingdom on 11 April 2003 and topped the country's box office for the next three weekends, before being overtaken by X2.
 It was followed by two sequels, Johnny English Reborn (2011) and Johnny English Strikes Again (2018).

 Plot

-Kindhearted but clumsy MI7 agent Johnny English dreams of becoming Agent One.
-After Agent One and the remaining agents are killed by English's unwitting incompetence, he is the lone surviving agent capable of finishing Agent One's mission.
+Kindhearted but clumsy MI7 agent Johnny English dreams of becoming Agent One, MI7's top agent.
+After the real Agent One is killed, followed by all of MI7's remaining agents at his funeral, both due to English's incompetence, he is left as the sole surviving agent capable of finishing Agent One's mission.

-Assigned to thwart a plot to steal the newly restored Crown Jewels at an event hosted by French prison mogul Pascal Sauvage, English meets the mysterious Lorna Campbell at the jewels' unveiling at the Tower of London.
-The jewels are stolen during a sudden blackout.
-English accidentally knocks out the deputy head of security and fights an imaginary assailant to cover his mistakes; he gives a false description of the unseen suspect to MI7 head Pegasus.
+Assigned to thwart a plot to steal the newly restored Crown Jewels at an event hosted by French prison magnate Pascal Sauvage, English meets the mysterious Lorna Campbell at the jewels' unveiling at the Tower of London.
+During a sudden blackout, the Crown Jewels are stolen and English accidentally knocks out the head of security.
+He fights an imaginary assailant to cover his mistakes, and gives a false description of the unseen suspect to MI7 head Pegasus.

 English and his assistant Angus Bough follow a tunnel dug beneath the jewel's display case and confront German thieves Dieter Klein and Klaus Vendetta, who escape in a hearse.
-Having pursued the wrong hearse, English gatecrashes a funeral.
+English loses them by pursuing a different hearse and ends up gatecrashing a funeral, until Bough saves him by having him pretend he is an escaped mental patient.